layilin/SP23-33852/_texts/full-text.md

 [^f53n2]: Animals like mules, horses, and cattle were used to power sugar mills if wind and water were not readily available.

-[^f53n3]: Copper pots used for boiling cane juice.

-[^f53n4]: Roman god of fire.
+[^f53n3]: Roman god of fire.
 Here, Grainger refers to the use of fire in the process of distilling spirits (rum) from fermented molasses.

 ---